eflautt/ga-data-science/lessons/lesson-08/readme.md

 <a name="guided-practice-class"></a>
 ## Guided Practice: Regression or Classification?
 (20 mins)

-On your own, decide for each of the following situations if it is a regression problem, classification problem, or neither.
+On your own, decide for each of the following situations if it is a regression problem, classification problem, or neither:

 1. Using the total number of explosions in a movie, predict if the movie is by JJ Abrams or Michael Bay.
 2. Determine how many tickets will be sold to a concert given who is performing, where, and the date and time.